danrichards/aicrawler-docs/AiCrawler/README.md

 # AiCrawler

-Leverage Ai design patterns using heuristics with the Symfony DOMCrawler.
+Leverage Ai design patterns by using heuristics with the Symfony DOMCrawler.

 ## What is it?